A Glossary of Heaven and Earth

 Protecting and supporting life are 覆 and 載.
 While 覆 is normally translated as covering, both terms are paired with phrases that make heaven and earth seem parental, so I've taken the liberty.

-The earth's embodiment of the heavens is 承, a verb to describe the earth receiving, submitting to or accepting the moral law granted by the the heavens.
+The earth's embodiment of the heavens is 承, a verb to describe the earth receiving, submitting to or accepting the moral law granted by the heavens.

 Cultivating and promoting morality in self and others is 脩.
 Chapter 54 of the Laozi has more to say on the subject.